patrickloeber/ai-typing-assistant/README.md

 python main.py
 ```

-Hotkeys:
+Hotkeys you can then press:

 - F9: Fixes the current line (without having to select the text)
 - F10: Fixes the current selection

+**Note**: The code works on macOS.
+The underlying shortcuts in the code like Cmd+Shift+Left, Cmd+C, Cmd+V might have to be changed for Linux & Windows (e.g. `Key.cmd` -> `Key.ctrl`).

 ## Customize

-Hotkeys, prompt, and Ollama config can be easily customized in the code.
+Hotkeys, prompt, and Ollama config can be easily customized and extended in the code.

 For example, here are some prompt templates you can try: